kairosity/mp2-tunnel-focus/testing.md

 __FIX 3__: I included a function that set the height property of the legend dynamically if there were more than 6 items in the list.

-__ISSUE 4__: The legend was not centered on small to medium sized screens.

-__FIX 4__: UNFIXED AS YET.

-__ISSUE 5__: When a user selects a chart / list on mobile it zooms in to the selection, but did not zoom out again to the normal view.
+__ISSUE 4__: When a user selects a chart / list on mobile it zooms in to the selection, but did not zoom out again to the normal view.

-__FIX 5__: I found a solution by Warren Chandler (attributed in README) that added some scale attributes to the application's meta tag, as below:
+__FIX 4__: I found a solution by Warren Chandler (attributed in README) that added some scale attributes to the application's meta tag, as below:

 ```< meta name="viewport" content="width=device-width, initial-scale=1.0, maximum-scale=1.0,user-scalable=0"/>```